JGASmits/Heterogeneity-of-differentiating-hPSC-derived-corneal-limbal-stem-cells-through-scRNAseq/README.md

 # Heterogeneity-of-differentiating-hPSC-derived-corneal-limbal-stem-cells-through-scRNAseq

-code files related to the manuscript: Deciphering the heterogeneity of differentiating hPSC-derived corneal limbal stem cells through single-cell RNA-sequencing
+code files related to the manuscript: Deciphering the heterogeneity of differentiating hPSC-derived corneal limbal stem cells through single-cell RNA-sequencing.

 ## For regenerating all the main figures from the manuscript, follow the subsequent steps: